 This post is in partnership with Rhodes Bak N Serv, the recipe and all opinions are our own.

-Nothing but delicious Rhodes dinner rolls and flavorful sliced ham, topped with sweet pineapple slices, ooey gooey Swiss cheese, slathered in a delicious maple mustard sauce, and baked to golden brown perfection.
-THESE Hawaiian Ham & Swiss sliders, friends, you will have on permanent repeat in your home!
+Delicious Rhodes dinner rolls and flavorful sliced ham, topped with sweet pineapple slices, ooey gooey Swiss cheese, slathered in a delicious maple mustard sauce, and baked to golden brown perfection.
+These Hawaiian Ham and Cheese sliders are an easy weeknight dinner you will have on permanent repeat in your home!

 If you haven’t ever used Rhodes Warm & Serve rolls, give them a try!
 They store in the freezer and can be baked straight from the freezer (you can even bake only a few at a time, if needed) in only 20 minutes or so.
 Crazy convenient!

 Of course!
 I would suggest provolone or another white cheese but test out your favorite!
 Cheese always wins.